-With the explosion in amateur photography at the very dawn of this millennium, thanks to the emergence of mass-market digital compact cameras, followed closely by the birth of social media, and the almost-overnight sensation of smartphone technology in the latter half of the first decade, our contemporary photographic age is now largely a cacophony of visual noise - often overwhelming and underwhelming all at once, and all for the wrong reasons.
-Photography has become nothing but noise, for the most part, with nothing said and no stories of value told.
+With the explosion of amateur photography at the very dawn of this millennium, thanks to the emergence of affordable mass-market digital compact cameras, followed closely by the birth of social media, and the almost-overnight sensation of smartphone technology a couple of years after that, our contemporary photographic age is now largely a cacophony of visual photographic noise - often overwhelming and underwhelming all at once.
+And all for the wrong reasons.